240952/digital-electronics-1/project/README.md

 Michal Politzer (responsible for betrayal)

-Elena Melicharová (responsible for everything)
+Elena Melicharová (responsible for everythingj)

 ### Theoretical description and explanation